CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 To demonstrate the formulations machinery, we consider a toy problem -- margaritas!
 We scour our pantry and gather some ingredients, laid out in the table below.
+These are known as "atomic" ingredients because for our purposes they are not broken into more fundamental ingredients.
 Several ingredients have labels, which helps the Citrine Platform understand the relationships between ingredients.
 We have also measured the sugar fraction for some of the ingredients, and we know the price per kilogram of each ingredient.